UOW Pulse is committed to taking our environmental and community responsibilities seriously.

 - The introduction of a soft plastic bin and recycling process.

 - Introduction of a vegan option menu to reduce carbon footprint.
 (UOW was named Australia's most Vegan Friendly by PETA).

 UniBar has become the first bar at an Australian university to receive 'Ocean Friendly' accreditation by the Surfrider Foundation Australia.

 The Ocean Friendly Program, recognises businesses who are taking action on plastic pollution by implementing measures to reduce single-use plastic items at their source and demonstrating a commitment to reducing negative environmental impacts.

-From 24 July 2017 all UOW Pulse owned campus outlets will be plastic bag free at the register.
+From 24 July 2017 all UOW Pulse owned campus outlets went plastic bag free at the register.
 Instead of a plastic bag, customers can bring their own bag; grab a cardboard box free of charge (at IGA) or opt for one of the low cost sustainable bag options.

-Outlets going bag free include IGA, UniShop, UniBar, UniActive, Post Office, Rush, Fuel and Boost.
+Plastic bag free outlets include IGA, UniShop, UniBar, UniActive, Post Office, Rush, Fuel and Boost.
 Pulse is currently working to reducing the use of single use plastics across other campus outlets.